-Industrial emissions of B[a]P are regulated under the Environmental Permitting (England and Wales) Regulations (EPR).
-(Scotland and Northern Ireland have similar legislation in place which performs the same function).
+Industrial emissions of B[a]P are regulated under the Environmental Permitting (England and Wales) Regulations (EPR) (Scotland and Northern Ireland have similar legislation in place which performs the same function).
 In particular, the EPRs transpose a number of EU Directives on industrial emissions.
-Foremost amongst these, and most relevant for B[a]P emissions, is the Industrial Emissions Directive EU Directive 2010/75/EU (IED).
+Foremost amongst these, and most relevant for B[a]P emissions, is the Industrial Emissions Directive EU Directive 2010/75/EU (IED)8.
 This Directive sets stringent Emission Limit Values for pollutants emitted from a number of industrial sectors such as large combustion plants and incinerators.
 The IED also requires that the operators of industrial facilities use the 'best available techniques' (BAT) to reduce their emissions and that they demonstrate this by complying with BAT-associated emission limits (BAT AELs).
-BAT and their BAT-AELs are set out in BAT reference documents (BREFs).
-There are 32 BREFs/BATCs, covering a huge range of industrial sectors, all of which are due to be reviewed by 2020.
+BAT and their BAT-AELs are set out in BAT reference documents (BREFs)9.
+There are 32 BREFs/BATCs, covering a broad range of industrial sectors, all of which are due to be reviewed by 2020.

 The iron and steel sector is the principal source of B[a]P emissions from UK industry.
 The iron and steel BREF was adopted in March 2012 with compliance required within 4 years of adoption, i.e. by March 2016.
-The BREF does not contain BAT or http://eippcb.jrc.ec.europa.eu/reference/
+The BREF does not contain BAT or BAT-AELs for the reduction of B[a]P or PAH emissions.
+However, it does contain stringent requirements for iron and steel works to significantly reduce their fugitive emissions of a variety of pollutants, including PAHs due to unintended escape from an industrial process or location, often from unknown/unmitigated routes or sources.

-&lt;sup>7 http://ec.europa.eu/environment/industry/stationary/ied/legislation.htm
+8 http://ec.europa.eu/environment/industry/stationary/ied/legislation.htm